-We have come a long way legally, but the implementation of accessibility is in the hands of the decision makers.
-Without providing ADA accessibility, organizations are refusing service, and taking away independence and dignity, to millions of Americans.
+We have come a long way legally, but the implementation of accessibility is in the hands of the decision-makers.
+Without providing ADA accessibility, organizations are refusing service and taking away independence and dignity from millions of Americans.

 Categorized in: Health and Wellness